malu-schy/helloHardhatReact/README.md

 2. Calling an Account which is not a contract
+-> Could be false contract address in component
 -> redeploy the contract
--> npx hardhat run scripts/deploy.js --network localhost
+-> npx hardhat run scripts/deploy.js --network localhost -> double check the contract address